Aadya2905/aadyasharma.in/content/posts/disrupting-the-heternormative-mindset.md

   me the inspiration I needed to finally write about this.
 image: /images/uploads/0179f122-653a-45d5-859d-d1814ef87ef2_1_105_c.jpeg
 ---
+By Aadya Sharma

-Gender has been a concept since the dawn of time.
+New Delhi: Gender has been a concept since the dawn of time.
 The purpose of this article is to challenge societal gender norms and to unlearn the preexisting heteronormative thinking regarding gender.
 An essay that one of my close friends wrote served as the basis for this piece.
 Reading her essay gave me the inspiration I needed to finally write about this.

 We've been taught that gender and sex are inseparably linked; that they go hand in hand or are the same, but what if I told you that they're not?
 What if I told you that gender and sex are not indissolubly related, that they are distinct concepts?
 We frequently hear that “gender is socially constructed.”
 What does that mean?
 Is it true?